Feeder Fish

 So, What Can We Do?

 If you are looking for a food source, there are a number of very healthy prepared foods, from flakes and pellets to frozen complete diets, and specialty foods.
-If you do have a fish that really needs live foods, your best option is to set up a breeding program so that you can breed healthy live foods.
+If you do have a fish that really needs live foods, your best option is to set up a breeding program so that you can breed healthy live foods that you raised yourself.
+This will give you confidence that your feeder fish are healthy and are a good food source for your predatory fish.